The Many Faces of Go, version 12

 based on test games against rated Japanese players

 and some sample play against a 9-dan professional.
-It had a rank on the NNGS server of 8 kyu.
+It had am 8 kyu rank on the NNGS.

 Known Bugs, Incompatibilities, and issues in Version 12